Crinklewott/diape.red/_posts/2017-07-10-Arsenal-Tier-Emacs-Writable-Dired.md

-By default, Dired is read-only to stop you from making sweeping changes to your folders (Imagine running across this without knowing what you're doing!), but you can turn that off with `C-x C-q`.
-It indicates you have done this in the bottom line.
+By default, Dired is read-only to stop you from making sweeping changes to your folders (Imagine running across this without knowing what you're doing!), but you can turn that off with `C-x C-q`, allowing you to perform all kinds of magic.

+When you do this, it indicates so in the bottom line.

 ![The bottom line shows you can edit!](/assets/Dired2.png "Uh oh")